 Unfortunately, the Pinkerton Agency would not always have a spotless reputation.
 In 1872 the Spanish Government would hire Pinkerton National Detective Agency to help suppress a rebellion in Cuba.
 It’s largely believed that Allan Pinkerton was unaware of this.
 The rebellion was in favor of freeing the slaves in the area, and the Agency is on the side of the government would go against Pinkerton’s long history of anti-slavery.

-Even with the tarnished image, the legacy of Allan Pinkerton and his detective agency was felt for decades and is still felt to this day.
+Even with the tarnished image, the legacy of Allan Pinkerton and his detective agency was felt for decades.
+It is still felt to this day.
 There was a time when Pinkerton was a slang name for a private detective.
 You can see the Pinkertons popping up in much of our historical pop culture, from video games to TV shows, and even taking part in the inspiration of the Sherlock Holmes novel The Valley of Fear.

 There’s no doubt that without Allan Pinkerton and without the Pinkerton National Detective Agency that private security, and even our own police force, would look very different.
 Every modern private security company in one way or another owes a great deal to Allan Pinkerton.
 He was the one who started it all.